Ethics in Mental Health

 Course Number: 0186

-Ethics in Mental Health examines some of the most common ethical issues and dilemmas involved in providing mental health services, on both an individual and societal level.
-The course will also describe ethical principles and skills required in the delivery of mental health services.
-This course applies to continuing education ethical requirements.
+Ethics in Mental Health is a 1-hour continuing education courses that examines some of the most common ethical issues, problems and dilemmas involved in providing mental health services, on an individual, organizational and societal level.
+The course describes ethical principles and skills required in the delivery of quality mental health services.
+This course fulfills continuing education ethical requirements.

 $ 3.50Add to Cart

 The purpose of this course is to review common ethical issues in mental health.

 - List ethical principles in mental health services

 - List ethical skills in mental health services